 Kent and East Sussex Steam Railway - a wonderful way to while away an afternoon and see some of Kent in old time style

 Bodiam Castle - a 'real' 14th century castle where you can relax on the vast rolling lawns of if a little more energetic climb the battlements (National Trust property)

-Scotney Castle - a lovely country house, gardens and 14th century moated castle - all in a beautiful wooded estate (National Trust property)
+Scotney Castle - a lovely country house, gardens and 14th century moated castle - all in a beautiful wooded estate - a great palce to wander and wonder!
+(National Trust property)